viamrobotics/docs/docs/components/gantry.md

 **Parameters:**

 - `positions` [(List[float])](https://docs.python.org/3/library/typing.html#typing.List): A list of positions for the axes of the gantry to move to, in millimeters.
+- `world_state`[(WorldState)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.WorldState): Optional and not yet fully implemented, see [the arm component](/components/arm/) for an example of usage with full component implementation.
-- `world_state`[(WorldState)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.WorldState): Obstacles that the gantry must avoid while it moves from its original position to the position specified in `pose`.
+Specifies obstacles that the gantry must avoid while it moves from its original position to the position specified in `pose`.
-A `WorldState` can include a variety of attributes, including a list of obstacles around the object (`obstacles`), a list of spaces the robot may operate within (`interaction_spaces`), and a list of supplemental transforms (`transforms`).
-These fields are optional.
 - `extra` [(Optional[Dict[str, Any]])](https://docs.python.org/library/typing.html#typing.Optional): Extra options to pass to the underlying RPC call.
 - `timeout` [(Optional[float])](https://docs.python.org/library/typing.html#typing.Optional): An option to set how long to wait (in seconds) before calling a time-out and closing the underlying RPC call.